SAP-samples/fiori-elements-opensap/week1/unit4.md

 ## Introduction
 In this unit you will set up your development environment that you need for the next units.

-In the first step you will create a trial account on SAP Business Technology Platform (SAP BTP).
+First you will create a trial account on SAP Business Technology Platform (SAP BTP).
 Please mind, that the trial environment is for educational purposes only, not for productive usage.
 Also, the lifetime is limited.

 After that, the ABAP environment on SAP BTP needs to be set up.
 We use SAP BTP as it’s very easy to get an ABAP environment.
 Also, you are always working on the latest version of ABAP platform which gives you access to the latest features and improvements.